Special Topics for Alumni

 Friday, September 15, 2017

-One afternoon, many lectures, a lifetime of learning.
+One afternoon, and a lifetime's worth of ideas.

 Lectures will vary.
 Read current course descriptions below.